 Passing an XML provisioning file enables the operating system to automatically connect to other networks that are included in the user’s service, even if they have different service set identifiers (SSIDs).
 If you use static Wireless Internet Service Provider roaming (WISPr) credentials, it also enables a smoother connection experience because in the future, Windows can automatically authenticate with those credentials.

 Offer app installation

 The richest experience of Windows 8, Windows 8.1, and Windows 10 is through the use of a mobile broadband app.
-It is not possible to allow access to only one app in the Windows Store through a captive portal, so the app cannot be installed prior to the user obtaining Internet connectivity.
-However, after the user has authenticated, consider directing them to the Windows Store to install your mobile broadband app.
+It is not possible to allow access to only one app in the Microsoft Store through a captive portal, so the app cannot be installed prior to the user obtaining Internet connectivity.
+However, after the user has authenticated, consider directing them to the Microsoft Store to install your mobile broadband app.